-If this member of sCallbacks is set to NULL, the USB Device API will not inform the device code when a block of EP0 data is sent.
+If this member of sCallbacks is set to NULL, the USB Device API does not inform the device code when a block of EP0 data is sent.

-2.21.2.7 pfnResetHandler
+2.23.2.7 pfnResetHandler

 The pfnResetHandler callback is made by the USB Device API whenever a bus reset is detected.
-This will typically occur during enumeration.
+This typically occurs during enumeration.
 The device code may use this notification to perform any housekeeping required in preparation for a new configuration being set.

-If this member of sCallbacks is set to NULL, the USB Device API will not inform the device code when a bus reset occurs.
+If this member of sCallbacks is set to NULL, the USB Device API does not inform the device code when a bus reset occurs.

-2.21.2.8 pfnSuspendHandler
+2.23.2.8 pfnSuspendHandler